netcon-consulting/cs-menu/external_commands/check_qr/README.md

-check_qr.sh V1.8.0
+check_qr.sh V1.9.0
 ==================

-Detects QR-codes with URLs in images and checks the corresponding domains against surbl.org and uribl.com URL blacklists.
+Detects QR-codes with URLs in images and checks the corresponding domains against multi.surbl.org, multi.uribl.com and dnsbl7.mailshell.net blacklists.

-Malicious domains can be blacklisted in the CS web interface using the URL list 'Blacklist URL' and trusted URLs whitelisted using 'Whitelist QR-Code'.
+Malicious domains can be blacklisted in the CS web interface using the URL list 'Blacklist Domain' and trusted URLs whitelisted using 'Whitelist Link'.